• Courses

 You can find a template by going to Templates > New.

-Hopefully, this cleared up some things about the differences between GTAG and GTM.
+Hopefully, this clarifies some things about the differences between GTAG and GTM.

 New to Google Tag Manager?
 Take a look at this tutorial for beginners.